 LACMTA is in the process of procuring a base order of 64, with options for up to 282, new heavy rail vehicles to provide for the future expansions of its Regional Connector and Metro D Line (Purple Line) Extensions, and to replace the aging heavy rail vehicle fleet operating on the Metro B and Metro D Lines (Red/Purple Line) subways.

-Resolution ST-185 (10/25/2018) approved the procurement option Due to COVID-19 impacts, the arrival of the rail pilot cars will be postponed from December 2020 to June 2021.
+Resolution ST-185 (10/25/2018) approved the procurement option.
+Because of resource shortage and supplier issues due to COVID-19, the arrival of the rail pilot cars has been delayed drastically.
+To address the limited resources at LACMTA, there is an agreement for 2 married-pairs (4 vehicles) to remain in China for most of the vehicle level qualification testing.
+Then the 2 married-pairs will be shipped to the LACMTA site in October 2022 to complete the remaining testing.
+Meanwhile, one other married-pair is anticipated to be shipped to the LACMTA site by end of March 2022 to be used for testing and operation and maintenance training until the first 2 married-pairs arrive.
+The Safety Security Certification Review Team (SSCRT) meetings are expected to resume in Fall 2022.